 A broker non-vote occurs when a broker or other nominee who holds shares for another person does not vote on a particular proposal because that holder does not have discretionary voting power for the proposal and has not received voting instructions from the beneficial owner of the shares.
 Brokers will have discretionary voting power to vote shares for which no voting instructions have been provided by the beneficial owner with respect to the ratification of the appointment of the independent registered public accounting firm, but not with respect to the other proposals.
-Accordingly, there might be broker non-votes with respect to the election of directors and the advisory vote to approve the compensation of the company's named executive officers.
-A broker non-vote will have the same effect as an abstention and, therefore, will not affect the outcome of the vote.
+Accordingly, there might be broker non-votes with respect to the election of directors, the advisory vote to approve the compensation of the company's named executive officers and the approval of an amendment to the articles of incorporation to implement majority voting in uncontested director elections.
+A broker non-vote will have the same effect as an abstention and, therefore, will not affect the outcome of the vote with respect to any of the proposals at the annual meeting.